Pilvinen/Pilvinen/README.md

 🤔 I’m currently working on [Rituals of the old](https://www.ritualsoftheold.com) voxel game and it's related technologies.
 Check out our open source C# voxel engine [demo](https://github.com/starandserpent/Voxel-demo) for Godot.

-📫 Want to volunteer your help (we can't pay you)?
+📫 Want to volunteer your help?
+We can't pay you, but could always use more help.
 You can find our contact information on our game studio's web page: [Star and Serpent](https://www.starandserpent.com).

 ---